2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Criminology and Justice program.
 Please choose 5 courses per semester:

-Semester 2 - 15 credit hours Course Course Title Winter 2024 SSCI 1300U Social Problems Fall or Winter
+Semester 2 - 15 credit hours Course Course Title Winter SSCI 2300U Social Problems Winter SSCI 1910U Writing for Social Sciences Winter (choose a course from list below) Winter (choose a course from list below) Winter (choose a course from list below) Fall or Winter

 - COMM 1100U – Introduction to Communication and Digital Media Studies (Fall)